Guide to Dive Sites, PADI Courses, Diving Trips and Prices

 In addition to good wreck diving, Koh Chang offers rock pinnacles, reefs with living hard & soft corals plus abundant marine life.
 For the most part, scuba diving on Koh Chang is in relatively shallow, calm seas and so is ideal for novice divers or children who want to learn.
 There are of course more exciting dives on offer and at present there are over 30 dive sites in the archipelago.
 These include the sites in the Marine National park, which is centered around Koh Rang island.
 Here you’ll find some great pinnacle dives.

 Dive trips run throughout the year.
 But the main scuba diving season is from November until May.
-You’re usually guaranteed pretty good visibility, around 10 – 15 metres, and calm seas. ( The ocean can be particularly clear in early November, at the end of the rainy season, when visibility reaches 25 metres. ) Whilst Koh Chang will never compete with the Maldives as far as the visibility and ease of seeing reef sharks and rays goes, you will see far more living coral here and loads of colourful reef fish.
+You’re usually guaranteed pretty good visibility, around 10 – 15 metres, and calm seas. ( The ocean can be particularly clear in early November, at the end of the rainy season, when visibility reaches 25 metres. ) Whilst Koh Chang will never compete with the Maldives as far as the visibility and ease of seeing larger sealife goes, you will see far more living coral here and loads of colourful reef fish.
+And if you take a dive trip from Koh Chang t is possible to see reef sharks in some locations and, if you are lucky maybe a whaleshark.

 There are dive courses and dive trips available for both kids & adults that will meet your needs without breaking the bank.